HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 You only need three simple ingredients to make an effective homemade neem oil spray.

-Patch Test
+Always Do a Patch Test First

 Using as a soil drench is much more potent for the plant, so only do it after you've given spraying a try first.

-Studies show that it's likely that some of the air cleaning abilities of plants and the ability to remove toxins from the air comes from the microorganisms in the soil.
+These microbes often support plant health, so disrupting them may reduce some of those benefits.
+Addtionally studies show that it's likely that some of the air cleaning abilities of plants and the ability to remove toxins from the air comes from the microorganisms in the soil.

-TL:DR - Foliage Spraying should produce excellent results over time.
+Foliage Spraying should produce excellent results over time.
 A Soil drench, whilst also very effective, can have negative consequences so should only be used as a last resort.

 Where to buy neem oil for plants?